All Trade & Sourcing articles

 Selfridges launches Project Earth

 Selfridges has launched Project Earth, an initiative which explores “more sustainable ways to shop” by setting new sourcing standards and creating repair, resale and rental businesses.
-Under the scheme, the British department store pledges that by 2025 it will only stock products that respect its new sourcing standards ...
+Under the scheme, the British department store pledges that by 2025 it will only stock products that respect its new sourcing standards on cotton, ...

 Article